nthjelme/nodejs-domino/README.md

     npm install domino-nsf

 ## Requirements
-domino-nsf is developed Windows, and it's currently the only supported platform.
+domino-nsf is developed on Windows, and it's currently the only supported platform.
-Binaries has been build for Win32 and only been tested with Node 5.1.0, 32bit.
+Binaries has been build for Win32 and only tested with Node 5.1.0, 32bit.

 ## Usage